IsmaelMartinez/model-selector/README.md

 Open source assistant that helps discover AI models prioritizing environmental sustainability with a "smaller is better" approach.

+> 💡 **This is a starting point, not a final answer.** We point you toward models that might fit your task, but you decide what works best for your use case, data, and constraints.
+Smaller models are often highly specialized and can match or outperform larger ones for specific tasks while using far fewer resources.

 ## Features

 - **Environmental Focus**: Prioritizes models with lower energy consumption